Suspension > Replacing the front shock absorbers and strut upper mounts on Twingo 2

 Release the Twingo 2 front suspension spring

-Loosen the shock absorber rod nut
+Loosen the shock rod nut

-Shock absorber rod nut loosened to the maximum
+Shock rod nut loosened to the maximum

 Op 18

-Position the compressor on the suspension spring
+Fit the compressor on the suspension spring

 Compressor on the front suspension spring Twingo 2